 Our Experts in Anesthesia Care

 Skilled anesthesiologists use medicines to sedate, anesthetize, safely treat pain and put your child more at ease during surgeries, tests or other procedures.
 They work closely with parents to keep children of all ages safe and calm.

-Why Choose Penn State Children’s Hospital for Pediatric Anesthesia
+Why Choose Penn State Health Children’s Hospital for Pediatric Anesthesia

 Nationally Recognized Care

 Penn State Health Children’s Hospital is routinely ranked among the best children’s hospitals in the nation due to our focus on patient care, safety and research.